RenatoPiacente/Tribute-Page/README.md

 # Tribute-Page
-Tribute Page to Elon Musk
+##Tribute Page to Elon Musk
+As part of an exercise to achieve the Responsive Web Design Certification on freeCodeCamp.org